mrowe/mikerowecode.com/_posts/2008-06-01-git-with-subversion.md

+---
+layout: post
-Using git on subversion projects
+title: Using git on subversion projects
+---

 Despite all the noise lately about distributed version control systems, the chances are any given project you want to work on today